-186 NYSE LISTED COMPANY MANUAL § 102.01(C).
+186 NYSE Listed Company Manual § 102.01(C).
 See also SEC Release No. 34-73265 (Sept.
-30, 2014). listed on the exchange to comply with certain financial reporting and corporate governance policies.
+30, 2014).

+as adjusted for certain specified items, of at least (a) \$10 million in the aggregate over the last three fiscal years together with a minimum of \$2 million in each of the two most recent fiscal years and positive amounts in all three years; (b) \$12 million in the aggregate over the last three fiscal years together with a minimum of \$5 million in the most recent fiscal year and \$2 million in the next most recent fiscal year; or (c) for EGCs presenting only two years of audited financial statements in connection with an IPO registration statement, \$10 million in the aggregate over the last two fiscal years together with a minimum of \$2 million in each year; or to have a global market capitalization of not less than \$200 million, provided that currently publicly traded companies must meet the test and have a minimum share price of \$4.00 for at least 90 consecutive trading days to be considered for listing, and companies listing for their initial public offering must provide a written representation from their underwriter that the company can meet the global market capitalization requirement post-offering.
+The NYSE requires issuers whose securities are listed on the exchange to comply with certain financial reporting and corporate governance policies.
 Foreign private issuers are generally exempt from compliance with the corporate governance requirements set forth in Section 303A of the NYSE Listed Company Manual (except with respect to the independent audit committee and audit committee financial expert requirements mandated by the Sarbanes-Oxley Act) provided they disclose any significant way in which their corporate governance practices differ from those followed by domestic companies under NYSE standards.
-A foreign private issuer includes this disclosure in its annual report on Form 20-F or, in the case of a foreign private issuer that files its annual report on Form 40-F or Form 10-K, may either include this disclosure in its annual report that is filed with the SEC.187 CEOs must promptly notify the NYSE in writing after any executive officer of the listed company becomes aware of any non-compliance with any applicable corporate governance standard.188 In addition, foreign private issuers are required to submit to the NYSE (i) annual written affirmations (with respect to, among other things, compliance with Section 303A and the composition and governance structure of the company's audit and, for domestic issuers, nominating and compensation committees) and (ii) interim written affirmations (with respect to, among other things, changes in director independence determinations and audit and, for domestic issuers, nominating and compensation committees) and compensation committees, and compliance with Section 303A).189
+A foreign private issuer includes this disclosure in its annual report on Form 20-F or, in the case of a foreign private issuer that files its annual report on Form 40-F or Form 10-K, may either include this disclosure in its annual report that is filed with the SEC or make it available on its web site and refer to the web site in the annual report filed with the SEC.187 CEOs must promptly notify the NYSE in writing after any executive officer of the listed company becomes aware of any non-compliance with any applicable corporate governance standard.188 In addition, foreign private issuers are required to submit to the NYSE (i) annual written affirmations (with respect to, among other things, compliance with Section 303A and the composition and governance structure of the company's audit and, for domestic issuers, nominating and compensation committees) and (ii) interim written affirmations (with respect to, among other things, changes in director independence determinations and audit and, for domestic issuers, nominating and compensation committees, and compliance with Section 303A).189

 The NYSE may issue a public reprimand letter to any listed company that violates a NYSE listing standard.
-Repeated or flagrant violations may lead the NYSE to suspend trading in the stock of, or delist, a listed company.190
+Repeated or flagrant violations may lead the NYSE to suspend trading in the stock of, or delist, a listed company.
+190